Notice to Owners of Antique and Historical Boilers - Boiler and Pressure Vessel Safety

 - Prior to a Historical Boiler Event

-- The Associations should communicate with the Chief Boiler Inspector at least 30 days prior to an event in order to discuss any issues and the inspection
+- Each association shall communicate with the office of the Chief Boiler Inspector at least 30 days prior to an event in order to discuss any issues and the inspection schedule.

-- The Associations should facilitate training opportunities for historical boiler operators on current standards and practices prior to events.
+- Each association shall facilitate training opportunities for historical boiler operators on current standards and practices prior to events.

 - During a Historical Boiler Operation

-- The Associations should implement the following oversight:
+- Each association shall implement the following oversight:

 - Designate a Safety Officer for each show to oversee the safety of all show participants, visitors, and steam equipment;

-- Require that the Safety Officer be a recognized representative of the Historical Boiler Association with the authority to start or stop any activity
+- Require that the Safety Officer be a recognized representative of the association with the authority to start or stop any activity deemed hazardous;

 - Provide operators with an engine checklist to complete prior to operation of their historical boiler;

-- Ensure that the steam segment of the show has the following:
+- Ensure that the steam segment of the show provides the following:

 - adequate water supply;